 I’ve lived for long stretches, usually without a car, in San Francisco, Vancouver, Portland, Sydney, Paris, Oxford, and in a leafy suburb called Claremont east of Los Angeles.
 I began this blog while living in Sydney but moved to Vancouver in April 2011 and back to Portland in December of that year.
-I now run my own firm, Jarrett Walker + Associates, but when working in Australia and New Zealand I work through McCormick Rankin Cagney (MRC), a great firm that does transit planning and management there.
+I now run my own firm, Jarrett Walker + Associates.

 About the blog

 I’ll be commenting here on developments in public transit in the developed world, especially in North America.